-In the next section the background geometry of D3+D(-1) brane configuration at finite temperature is introduced.
-Considering a string hanging from the boundary of the abovementioned background, the total potential including the static energy, the Coulomb potential energy and the potential energy due to the interaction with the external electric field is computed in section 3.
-Moreover, using the DBI action of the probe D3-brane, a critical field for pair production is obtained, and used to confirm the correctness of the potential method used here.
+In the next section the background geometry of D3+D($-1$)-brane configuration at finite temperature is introduced.
+Considering a string hanging from the boundary of the above mentioned background, the total potential, including the static energy, the Coulomb potential energy, and the potential energy due to the interaction with the external electric field is computed in Sec.
+3. Moreover, using the DBI action of the probe D3-brane, a critical field for pair production is obtained, and used to confirm the correctness of the potential method used here.
 To show the effect of instantons on the process, we do the calculations for different values of the instanton density parameter and for both zero and finite temperatures.
-We devote section 4 to investigate the confinement of the system using the notion of the pair production rate.
-We finally summarize and draw our conclusions in section 5.
+We devote Sec.
+4 to investigate the confinement of the system using the notion of the pair production rate.
+We finally summarize and draw our conclusions in Sec.
+5.